menu-hamburger

 The campus’ newest sculpture is now found in the same place its ancestors wandered 30,000 years prior.
 A 12-foot-tall creature was installed March 20, 2023, at the southwest corner of the Natural History Building (NHB).
 The sculpture, commissioned as a part of the State of Illinois’ Art in Architecture program was created by Rantoul-based exhibit design firm Taylor Studios.
 The NHB was once home to a museum that featured mammoth skeletons before undergoing a major renovation beginning in 2015.

-INSIDER Feature Story:
+INSIDER Feature Stories:

 https://fs.web.illinois.edu/Insider/2023/03/23/our-mammoth-history/